-Pad Printing Pads
+H2: Choosing the Right Pad Printing Pads

-Pad Printing Process
+The Pad Printing Process

 Pad Printing Pad Shape

-- In general, the sharper the pad’s angle, the better the quality.
+In general, the sharper the pad’s angle, the better the quality.
 However, if the item has a spherical surface (for example, stress balls), one should use flatter pads.
-Avoid pad printing pads with perfectly flat profiles, since these can trap air during ink pickup or deposition.
+Other best practices for selecting pad printing pad shapes:

 There are many different pad printing pad shapes for the purpose of imprinted items.
 Are you experiencing pad printing pad problems?
 We have the solutions!